Summer Course Information & FAQs

 Late arrivals are not permitted, except for unavoidable flight delays, illness, etc. Early departures are discouraged, but may be accommodated, if necessary, with the prior consent of the instructor.

-Accommodation: Course participants stay in dorm-style rooms.
-Depending on enrollment numbers and availability, rooms may be single or shared with one or maximum two other participants of the same gender.
+Course participants stay in dorm-style rooms.
+Depending on enrolment numbers and availability, rooms may be single or shared with one or maximum two other participants of the same gender.
 Some rooms have ensuite bathrooms; some have shared facilities.
 We cannot guarantee that a particular type of accommodation will be available in advance.

-Catering: Due to our remote location and kitchen size, it is not possible to ensure that our dining facility is free from allergens.
+Due to our remote location and kitchen size, it is not possible to ensure that our dining facility is free from allergens.
 ASU BIOS is unable to cater to a wide range of food preferences, intolerances, allergies and religious requirements.
 It is the responsibility of participants concerned with food allergies/intolerances to be aware of the risk of exposure and to be able to respond appropriately.
 Vegetarian options are available at each mealtime.
 If you have specific concerns about your dietary requirements, please contact us in advance.

-Course Transcripts & Academic Credit: All summer course participants will receive, via email, a transcript (percentage and letter grade) after successful completion of the course.
-ASU BIOS does not issue academic credit.
-Students seeking academic credit must contact us prior to submitting their application to discuss the possibility of registering with Arizona State University as a temporary non-degree seeking student, for which there is a modest additional fee.
-Please note that retroactive registration is not possible.
-Students are also encouraged to explore whether independent study credit may be available through their home institution.
+All summer course participants will receive, via email, a transcript (percentage and letter grade) after successful completion of the course.
+ASU BIOS does not issue academic credit to non-ASU students, who are otherwise encouraged to explore whether independent study credit may be available through their home institution.

-Requests for Academic Accommodations: Participants requiring academic accommodations (e.g. extra time or a quiet room for exams, lecture notes in advance) must advise their specific needs well in advance on an information form, which will be provided upon acceptance to the course.
+Participants requiring academic accommodations (e.g. extra time or a quiet room for exams, lecture notes in advance) must advise their specific needs well in advance on an information form, which will be provided upon acceptance to the course.
 Requests must be supported by an official letter from their home institution.

-Medical/Travel Insurance: Medical and travel insurance are not covered by ASU BIOS - medical insurance is required for the duration of your stay and is the sole responsibility of the participant.
+Medical and travel insurance are not covered by ASU BIOS - medical insurance is required for the duration of your stay and is the sole responsibility of the participant.
 All visitors to ASU BIOS must ensure that they have (or can obtain) sufficient insurance to cover any potential emergency medical costs while in Bermuda, including those arising from SCUBA activities where applicable.

-Immigration: All visitors must have a return (outgoing) ticket to enter Bermuda - proof of which may be requested by immigration officials upon arrival at the airport.
+All visitors must have a return (outgoing) ticket to enter Bermuda - proof of which may be requested by immigration officials upon arrival at the airport.
 All visitors must have a passport valid for at least 45 days after their planned date of departure from Bermuda.

 All course participants must provide us with their travel details (arrival and departure dates, times, airline and flight numbers) to ensure compliance with Bermuda Immigration regulations.